Smart cards are credit card-sized plastic cards that contain a microprocessor and a small amount of memory.

 or

-indicates that your smart card is recognised by the reader/software.
+indicates that your smart card is recognized by the reader/software.

 Try changing the connecting lead to another USB port.
 If that does not work, try it on a different computer.
 If your reader works on another machine, you should consult your computer dealer/IT department.
-If not, you should request a smart card reader replacement from EPO User Support.
+If not, please contact us.

 If the green light on your smart card reader is flashing, that means your smart card reader is switched on.